 All changes in campus operational status due to adverse weather events will be communicated with as much notice to the campus community as possible.
-Changes in campus operational status affecting the start of any workday will be communicated not later than 5:30 a.m. on the affected day.
-All weather-related communications will be made via university email, Twitter at @appstateclosing, the University homepage, recorded messages at 828-262-SNOW (7669).
+Changes in campus operational status affecting the start of any workday will be communicated no later than 6:00 a.m. on the affected day.
+All weather-related communications will be made via university email, appstatealert.com, the university homepage and recorded messages at 828-262-SNOW (7669).
 The university Facebook and Twitter accounts, as well as local media, are also alerted of status changes due to weather.

 2018 Adverse Weather Dates:

 from 11:00am on Tuesday, December 11 through 10:00am on Wednesday, December 12

 from 11:00pm on Saturday, December 8 until 11:00am on Tuesday, December 11

 from 1:00pm on Wednesday, December 5 until 6:00am on Thursday, December 6

 from 5:02am until 10:00am on Wednesday, November 28

 from 5:40am until 10:00am on Friday, November 16